cunnie/docs/bosh_create_dns_server.md

 Our packaging script had an error.
 We fix the error locally on the compilation VM and test before backporting the change to our release.

-When we're finished, we resume the `sleep` in so that it exits so that BOSH can tear down the now-unneeded compilation VM:
+When we're finished, we kill the `sleep` process:

+* `sleep` will exit with a non-zero return code
+* since we have configured our packaging script to exit on errors (via `set -e`), our packaging script will exit with a non-zero return code
+* BOSH, upon receiving the non-zero return code from the packaging script, will tear down the now-unneeded compilation VM.
+BOSH will assume compilation has failed and won't attempt a deploy.

 ```
-killall -CONT sleep
+killall sleep
 ```
 #### 1. Troubleshooting BOSH pre-compilation problems
-Sometimes we fail before reaching the compilation phase.
+We may fail before reaching the compilation phase:

 ```
 bosh create release --force --with-tarball